South Dakota vs. Wayfair, Inc., also known as the “Wayfair decision,” is a Supreme Court ruling ushering in a whole new tax era… potentially.

 Many states are following South Dakota’s lead.
 States mimic the four things from South Dakota’s tax law, listed above, effectively creating carbon copy tax code.
 (And here lies the possibility for simplification!)

 So, which other states should you keep an eye on?
-Minnesota issued a press release that they’re examining the Court ruling and their tax laws, promising more guidance to come.
-Other states making moves include: Washington, Wyoming, Wisconsin, Vermont, Tennessee, Texas, Pennsylvania, North Dakota, New York, Mississippi, Maine, Louisiana, Kentucky, Iowa, Indiana, Illinois, Hawaii, Georgia, Connecticut, California, and Alabama.
+Basically, all of them.
+Other states making moves include: Washington, Wyoming, Wisconsin, West Virginia, Vermont, Virginia, Tennessee, Texas, South Carolina, Rhode Island, Pennsylvania, Oklahoma, North Dakota, New York, New Mexico, New Jersey, Nebraska, Mississippi, Minnesota, Maine, Louisiana, Kentucky, Iowa, Indiana, Illinois, Idaho, Hawaii, Georgia, Connecticut, Colorado, California, DC, Arkansas, Arizona, and Alabama.

 Many states are already enforcing their economic nexus policies.
 For an updated list and detailed information about how to comply, check out our Guide to US Economic Nexus.